Skip to content

 Battery storage safety is a top priority as battery energy storage systems (BESS) become integral to the renewable energy landscape.
 These systems, vital for storing energy from solar and wind sources, are key to achieving net-zero emissions.
 However, incidents like the 59-hour fire in Liverpool and the evacuation of 1,500 residents in Northern California highlight the fire risks associated with BESS.
-To help businesses navigate these challenges, this blog outlines seven critical tips to ensure battery storage safety, focusing on fire risk mitigation, compliance, and best practices with support from AL23 Safety.
+To help businesses navigate these challenges, this blog outlines seven critical tips to ensure battery storage safety, focusing on fire risk mitigation, compliance and best practices with support from AL23 Safety.

 Understanding Fire Risks in Battery Storage Systems